Bagaya: People and economy

 There is a very young population, but the region has a huge shortage of infrastructure.

 Many people are fleeing to the major cities of Senegal because of the lack of schools and employment.

 There is hardly any industry or food processing.

 Facilities

 The roads and buildings are in bad shape.

 Not all the houses are equipped with electricity.

 Even if there is electricity then the refrigerator, or the television cannot be turned on because the family income is much too low.

 There are daily power cuts of 1 to 3 hours duration; frequently between 19:00 and 23:00, possibly also during noon.

 There is a dispensary and a maternity hospital.

-The people are aware of good hygiene and medical treatment but traditional medicine and superstition is still practiced a lot.
+People in Bagaya are aware of good hygiene and medical treatment.
+Traditional medicine and superstition is also practiced a lot.